juanma-wp/enterprise-block-editor/Module 12 Block Development for Enterprise Requirements/02-Integrating-Third-Party-APIs.md

 This approach keeps credentials out of the database and version control systems.

+VIP systems support [environment variables](https://docs.wpvip.com/infrastructure/environments/manage-environment-variables/), which can be set in the server configuration or deployment pipeline.
+This is a best practice for sensitive data management.

 #### 2. Encrypted Options

 If you need to store credentials in the database, encrypt them: